 7pm – 100g cooked salmon

 If this looks like too much food in addition to the other components of a meal, or the servings are too large, then don’t worry.
 You can add in an extra meal or two and decrease the servings sizes.
 For example, you could have a smaller omelette and smaller piece of steak but include milk with your breakfast and eat a boiled egg as a snack in the afternoon, so meals are smaller but are more frequently consumed.
-Alternatively, protein supplements provide a tasty and convenient way to support your goals.
+Alternatively, protein supplements such as protein powder provide a tasty and convenient way to support your goals.
 While this is much easier, strive for whole foods first and protein supplements as a healthy snack.
 This will not only give you the protein you need to support and maintain muscle mass but it contains an array of other nutrients to benefit your overall health.

 What about exercise?

 Motivation, misconceived unimportance and opportunity to exercise can all begin to decline with age, leading us to a more sedentary lifestyle.
 The Victoria State Government indicates that lack of physical activity is linked to around half of the physical problems associated with ageing; the first of which is reduced muscle mass, strength and physical endurance (i.e. sarcopenia) (8).
 It is particularly important to take up any opportunities to get moving to counteract not only reduced muscle mass, but other conditions associated with ageing such as cardiovascular disease, hypertension, and osteoporosis.
 The Department of Health provides the following guidelines for physical activity (9):